-The Cisco WAAS technology requires the efficient and predictable interception of application traffic to produce results.
-It is critical that the Cisco WAE device see the entire TCP conversation.
+Cisco WAAS technology requires the efficient and predictable interception of application traffic to produce results.
+It is critical that the WAE device see the entire TCP conversation.
 At the WAN edge, Cisco routers support the following four methods of traffic interception:

-- Policy-based routing (PBR)

-- Web Cache Communications Protocol (WCCP) v2

-- Service policy with Cisco ACE
+- Web Cache Communications Protocol (WCCP) v2 - Service policy with the Cisco ACE

-- Inline hardware
+• Inline hardware